ninjah187/functional-pipe-operator-for-csharp/readme.md

 ## C# functional programming forward pipe operator-like functions.

 This small feature is meant to fill the gap created by lack of forward pipe operator in C#.
-These functions allow one to increase readability of functional code.
+Forward pipe operator allows one to increase readability of functional code.

 ## Usage: